Select Page

 2. Memorial Sites

-• The Appellplatz (Roll Call Square): This large square was where prisoners were subjected to roll calls and often faced brutal punishments.
+The Appellplatz (Roll Call Square): This large square was where the prisoners were subjected to roll calls and other times were punished severely.

-• The Tower A: Also known as the Clock Tower, it served as the main entrance and administrative center of the camp.
+The Tower A: Also called Clock Tower, it was used as the entrance and administration block of the camp.

 3. Exhibitions and Museums